 While you might find yourself batting off mosquitoes in the Florida Everglades, they actually have a firm home in the region, as they help to add to the complex ecosystem and food chain.
 Specifically, without mosquitoes, the local fish wouldn’t have a regular source of food – so think twice before you squish any – just wear repellent!

-Do you have any interesting or fun facts about the Everglades that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about the Everglades?
+Share them in the comments below!